matthewoden/LambdaOnTheLoop/README.md

 # Lambda on the Loop
 _"Lunch as a microservice"_

 I work on the Delmar Loop in Saint Louis, MO.
-It's home to a ridiculous supply of restaraunts, which means our office has the firstest of first-world problems: _What do we eat for lunch?_
+It's home to a ridiculous supply of restaurants, which means our office has the firstest of first-world problems: _What do we eat for lunch?_

 That's where Lunch on the Loop (AWS Lambda) comes in.
 It kicks analysis paralysis in the face, and make a lunch decision for you.